 Polio is the shortened name of poliomyelitis, the crippling disease caused by the polio virus.
 One in 200 cases results in paralysis, which leads to the limbs of the victim becoming limp and disfigured.
 The paralysis is almost always irreversible.
 Historically, polio has been the world's greatest cause of disability.

-The world has progressed from having 125 polio endemic countries to having three; Pakistan, Afghanistan and Nigeria.
-Regular immunisation activities in these countries, supported by Rotary members from Great Britain and Ireland and across the world, are having a positive impact, particularly in India where the last recorded new case was recorded in January 2011.
-If no further new cases are recorded, India could be declared officially polio free in January 2014.
+The world has progressed from having 125 polio endemic countries to having two; Pakistan, and Afghanistan.
+Regular immunisation activities in these countries, supported by Rotary members from Great Britain and Ireland and across the world, are having a positive impact, as of August 2018 there were only 3 cases in Pakistan and 12 in Afghanistan.

 During national immunisation days (NID) in India, as many as 65-million children can be immunised.
 Volunteers hold these days every six weeks and will visit remote villages and the slum areas to deliver the life-saving vaccine.
 Booths are set up in major cities, attracting school children and families, who will travel for miles to protect their children.